 If you want to restrict who can download your content, you can use the CloudFront private content feature.
-For more information about distributing private content, see Using a Signed URL to Serve Private Content (p.
-84).
+For more information about distributing private content, see Serving Private Content through CloudFront (p.
+87).

 To upload your content to Amazon S3 and grant read permission to everyone